sqlobject/sqlobject/docs/SQLObject.rst

     >>> peeps = Person.selectBy(firstName="John", lastName="Doe")

 Each keyword argument is a column, and all the keyword arguments are ANDed together.
-The return value is a `SelectResult`, so you can slice it, count it, order it, etc.
+The return value is a `SelectResults`, so you can slice it, count it, order it, etc.